 As she was awakening in the morning, she heard the words “Buddha at the Gas Pump”.
 Lucy says, “I was stumped.
 I had no idea what that meant, but Googled it and found BatGap.
 As a result, my life has changed.
 Over the years BatGap has supported me deeply in the process – nurturing trust and allowing everything to unfold as it wants to.”

 From then until now, Lucy has been called over and over into deeper surrender.
 She has had further shifts and many clearings.
 Her career of 15 years, husband/partner of 16 years, many friends, and her home – all things she loved dearly – have fallen away.

 She has never had a teacher and has read very little.
-She is not selling anything and makes no claim to know anything.
+She makes no claim to know anything.